JulianaOsemeke/healthnews_scraper/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Build a Web scraper

-> One paragraph statement about the project.
+> This is web scraper for latest health news from lupus.org

 ![screenshot](./app_screenshot.png)